-

 Career Opportunities

+Career opportunities: Ireland’s Biotechnology sector is booming and is projected to grow over the next five years.
 Biotechnologists find rewarding careers across Ireland’s ‘smart economy’ including biopharmaceuticals, diagnostics, healthcare, and the environment, as well as in academic and industry research.
-Their science knowledge and skills also opens doors to areas such as management, education, medicine and marketing.
+Our graduate’s science knowledge and skills also opens doors to areas such as management, education, medicine and marketing.

-Our programme prides itself in being one of NUI Galway’s best mentored, with individual support and attention given to every students from first year orientation to graduation day.
+Mentoring: Our programme prides itself in being one of University of Galway’s best mentored, with individual support and attention given to every students from first year orientation to graduation day and beyond.

 Who’s Suited to This Course